Taupō Airport: Operational information

 Taupo Airport is located within a Mandatory Broadcast Zone (MBZ) in uncontrolled (G) airspace with type C airspace starting at 6500 ft AMSL and controlled by Christchurch Control.
 Taupo Airport is the second-busiest non-towered airport in New Zealand.

 2020 Taupō Airport re-development

 Funded from Provincial Growth Fund, New Zealand Upgrade Programme and also the Taupō District Council, the project had begun in March 2020 and was completed in October 2021.

-The re-development will see a new terminal built that caters to the increase in traveller movements.
+The re-development saw a new terminal built that caters to the increase in traveller movements.
 The apron size will also be increased once the old terminal has been removed, which will make room for more aircraft parking.
 A new car park will also be developed within the airport.